Coastal fish: Coral reef fish

 In tropical waters, coral reef fish live amongst or in close relation to coral reefs.
 Coral reefs form complex ecosystems with tremendous biodiversity.
 Coral reef fish can be particularly colourful and interesting to watch.
 Hundreds of species can exist in a small area of a healthy reef, many of them hidden or well camouflaged.
 Reef fish have developed many ingenious specialisations adapted to survival on the reefs.
-Coral reefs occupy less than one percent of the surface area of the world oceans, yet they provide a home for 25 percent of all marine fish species.
+Coral reefs occupy less than one per cent of the surface area of the world oceans, yet they provide a home for 25 per cent of all marine fish species.

 Coral reefs often depend on other habitats in the surrounding area for the supply of nutrients, such as seagrass meadows and mangrove forests.
 Seagrass and mangroves supply dead plants and animals which are rich in nitrogen and also serve to feed fish and animals from the reef by supplying wood and vegetation.
 Reefs in turn protect mangroves and seagrass from waves and produce sediment for the mangroves and seagrass to root in.

 Anthias are members of the family Serranidae and make up the subfamily Anthiinae.
 They are widespread in tropical waters.
 They have been called the "quintessential reef fish", and make up a sizeable portion of the colourful fishes seen swarming in coral reef photography.
 Anthias are mostly small, peaceful, beautiful and popular as ornamental fish.
 They are mainly zooplankton feeders.
 Anthias shoal and school in large numbers, operating more intimate "harems" within the schools.
 These harems contain a dominant and colourful male, between 2 and 12 females — who operate a hierarchy among themselves — and one or two "subdominant" males, often less brightly coloured and non-territorial.
 Within the swarm of females, territorial males perform acrobatic U-swim displays and vigorously defend an area of the reef and its associated harem.
 Anthias are protogynous hermaphrodites.
 All anthias are born female; if a dominant male perishes, the largest female of the group will often change into a male to take its place.
 This may lead to squabbling between the next largest male and the transforming female, whose hormones are now surging with testosterone.
 This can turn quite vicious in the limited confines of captivity.